Dear J,

 Starting with the bridge, where folks put on the little padlocks.

-Then, most amazing, he walked into the little bakery store at the end of our street.
-Then the place, where he eats his "kässpätzle", is a butchery, with great quality and really good regional products. they offer a lunch buffet with typical bavarian dishes each day. this is about 300 meters from the house I live in.
+Then, most amazingly, he walked into the little bakery store at the end of our street.
+Then the place, where he eats his "kässpätzle", is a butchery with great quality and really good regional products.
+They offer a lunch buffet with typical Bavarian dishes each day.
+This is about 300 meters from the house I live in.
 I like both places.

-Then, again a photo from the little river passing through the "old town", which look like 1000 soft cascades.
+Then, again, a photo from the little river passing through the "old town", which looks like 1000 soft cascades.
 And the "puppet on strings theater" is all around the quarter I live in.

-Well, I am sorry, that I didn't realize, that you were attacked so badly at your workplace once more.
-I admit, that I thought, you did publish elder postings from earlier bad times at your former job.
+Well, I am sorry that I didn't realize that you were attacked so badly at your workplace once more.
+I admit that I thought you did publish older postings from earlier bad times at your former job.
 I am so sorry to hear that.
 I will write more about this another time.

-But now to the thing I had to experience yesterday. it is connected to the Augsburger Rathaus, which is quite near to the shop I work.
+But now to the thing I had to experience yesterday.
+It is connected to the Augsburger Rathaus, which is quite near to the shop where I work.

-Yesterday at noon there was a young man, who did manage to climb the top of the Rathaus.
+Yesterday at noon, a young man managed to climb to the top of the Rathaus.
 He stayed there for about an hour.
-Police and rescue people were on the spot, etc. I went to work.. not knowing, what was happening nearby.
-And I saw this guy standing and moving around the statue of the Rathaus top.
-Which is at least 50-meter height.
-Specialists try to reach him by talking to him. they did some preparations for saving him.
+Police and rescue personnel were on the spot, etc. I went to work, not knowing what was happening nearby.
+And I saw this guy standing and moving around the Rathaus statue.
+Which is at least 50 meters high.
+Specialists try to reach him by talking to him.
+They made preparations to save him.
 But he couldn't be reached without "threatening" him.
 One couldn't believe how he got there anyway.

-Sylvie. you know.
-He finally jumped- There were quite a group of people watching this.
-My colleague did see it too. the spot couldn't be evacuated or protected from sight in any way.
-A passenger told us, that he shouted something about Jesus and Mary before he jumped. he must have been in a severe psychosis or something similar.
+Sylvie.
+You know.
+He finally jumped.
+There was quite a crowd watching this.
+My colleague did see it too.
+The spot couldn't be evacuated or protected from sight in any way.
+A passenger told us that he shouted something about Jesus and Mary before he jumped. he must have been in a severe psychosis or something similar.
 The police closed the street for about 15 hours.
 And we had to close the shop.
 Then they opened up everything.
-It was Saturday. there was the Christmas market.
-Loads of people were on the street and came to Augsburg for shopping etc.
+It was Saturday.
+There was the Christmas market.
+Loads of people were on the street and came to Augsburg to shop, etc.

-And one more worst thing is, that I heard that there are videos on the internet, which show the whole scenery including its end.
+And one more worst thing is that I heard there are videos on the internet that show the whole scenery, including its end.
 How cruel is that?
 This is almost worse than the terrible thing itself.

-The human race is so far from freedom and consciousness and nature, that we turned into monsters.
+The human race is so far from freedom, consciousness, and nature that we have turned into monsters.

 Well, Sylvie.
 I stop for now.
 Here it is in the middle of the night.
 I try to get some more sleep.